METEO 3 Lesson 11 Images

 Text description of the monsoon trough image.

-The image depicts a map showing the sea level pressure in millibars over the Indian subcontinent and surrounding regions, based on climatology data from 1968 to 1996.
-The map is color-coded to represent different pressure levels, with a gradient bar on the right indicating values from 996 mb to 1028 mb.
-The pressure values are depicted through varying shades of blue and purple for lower pressures, and green to yellow for higher pressures.
-A dashed line labeled "Monsoon Trough" runs across northern India.
-Several pressure values, such as 1004 mb, 1006 mb, and 1008 mb, are marked in different regions.
-The map includes longitude and latitude markers, and a text box at the top attributes the data to NOAA-CIRES/Climate Diagnostics Center.
+The image is a map showing sea level pressure in millibars over the Indian subcontinent and surrounding regions for the month of May, based on climatology data from 1968 to 1996.
+The map uses color shading to represent pressure variations, with a scale on the right ranging from 996 mb to 1028 mb.
+Lower pressure values are depicted in blue and purple shades, while higher pressures transition through green and yellow to red.

 winds turn into southwesterlies over the Arabian Sea and Indian Ocean